WsttXm/RiskEngine/README.md

 RiskEngine has **no server, no reporting channel, and no Play Integrity or SafetyNet dependency**.
 Results stay on the device.
 It produces explainable local risk signals for the host to act on; it is not a hosted risk-control product.

 The current development version is `1.1.0-SNAPSHOT`.
+This document includes the fingerprint and detection architecture changes in commit `15c55ef`.

 ## What it does and does not do